-Some of Indonesia’s best musical talent will be supporting so expect to hear signature sounds from beach club resident Dea (Bali), live music from ISLAND OF THE GODS (Bali), Zatua (Bali), Yogyakarta duo Senyawa, Jakarta’s disco revivalists Pleasure as well as a DJ set from Potato Head’s own Seabass (Bali).
-Arrive before the sun goes down for free entry and to view an exclusive VICE Poster exhibition.
+Some of Indonesia’s best musical talent laid down their own signature sounds to support, including beach club resident Dea (Bali), live music from ISLAND OF THE GODS (Bali), Zatua (Bali), Yogyakarta duo Senyawa, Jakarta’s disco revivalists Pleasure as well as a DJ set from Potato Head’s own Seabass (Bali).
+Entry was free before sunset, the ideal time to take a look at the exclusive VICE Poster exhibition.

-Opening three days before the Weekender Party, the exhibition will be open for public viewing in Potato Head Bali’s new gallery space, located in our retail avenue.
-Fine contemporary art pieces by leading Indonesian or Indonesia-based creatives will make up the debut exhibition, featuring 15 original and diverse artworks by 12 artists.
+Opening three days before the Weekender Party, the exhibition was open for public viewing at Potato Head Bali’s new gallery space, located in our retail avenue.
+Fine contemporary art pieces by leading Indonesian or Indonesia-based creatives made up the debut exhibition, featuring 15 original and diverse artworks by 12 artists.